akeyess/Analysis.flipsidecrypto/README.md

 # Analysis.flipsidecrypto
 Repository for completed data analysis projects from flipsidecrypto.xyz.
 Problem solving SQL queries are broken down here, while the results of the query can be found linked in each project description.
 Linked is a dashboard containing visualizations, results tables, and brief summaries.

-These projects are conducted through *flipsidecrypto.xyz*, which provides a plethora of data tasks related to blockchain technology, as well as programs for SQL queries, data visuals, and create dashboards.
+These projects are conducted through *flipsidecrypto.xyz*, which provides a plethora of data tasks related to blockchain technology, as well as programs for SQL queries, data visuals, and dashboard creation.

 # #project1- [Terra] UST on Anchor Protocol